Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like get-calendar-event or list-calendar-events.
-The description lacks context for appropriate scenarios.
+No guidance is provided on when to use this tool versus alternatives like 'get-calendar-event' or 'list-calendar-events'.
+The description lacks any context about preferred usage scenarios or sibling differentiation.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.